DiegoAmores/COVID-19-Tracker/README.md

 - python -m pip install -U pandas
 - python -m pip install -U pytest

-Run the command-line with the following command: python or python3 covid_tracker_app.py
+Run the Python script with the following command: python or python3 covid_tracker_app.py

 If you are using a Mac, uncomment the following from covid_tracker_app.py: